THE AWESOMENESS OF POWER BUILDING: PART 3

 Abdominal Training same as Day One

-So there you have it- a veritable roadmap for getting strong and, and it likely in no way resembles the techniques of the modern trainee.
+So, there you have it- a veritable roadmap for getting strong and, and it likely in no way resembles the techniques of the modern trainee.
 As I know that there is an oncoming rush of whining out Redditors about gatekeeping, cuckolds, betas, and whatever other nonsensical and bizarrely misunderstood terms are in vogue to spew online these days, consider the following from an interview with the incredibly, strong, jacked, and mentally unstable 1980s bodybuilder Mike Quinn:

-Just get out there and make it happen.
+In conclusion, just get out there and make it happen.

 Danny Padilla Workout.
 Musclenet.
 Web.
 23 Dec 2017. http://www.musclenet.com/danny-padilla-workout.html